Tr3yWay996/web/docs/pages/developing-extensions/Admin-configuration.md

 ```

-The `update()` function accepts a validated form request and saves each setting using the `SettingsRepositoryInterface`.
+The `update()` function accepts a validated form request and saves each setting using the `dbSet()` function of the [BlueprintExtensionLibrary](?page=documentation/$blueprint).
 At the end you will be redirect to the `index()` function to refresh all the data on your extension's admin page to check if everything got saved correctly.

 <br/>